Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 > **Idempotent**
 >
 > Idempotent means that multiple, identical requests have the same effect as one request.
+For a DELETE this means that the second (or third) identical DELETE request would not change the dataset anymore.

 |Operation|Safe|Idempotent|
 |-|-|-|